Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Lelieuvre Formulas for Surfaces with Non-Constant Negative Curvature

-If the Gauss curvature is negative at a point $p$, then the shape operator has one negative and one positive eigenvalue, and thus there are two linearly independent vectors in $T_p$ each satisfying $\bv \cdot S_p(\bv) = 0$.
+If an immersion $\mathbf{r}:\Omega \to \R^3$ is smooth in a neighborhood of a point $p$ and the Gauss curvature is negative at a point $p$, then the shape operator $S_p$ is well defined at $p$ and has one negative and one positive eigenvalue, and thus there are two linearly independent vectors in $T_p$ each satisfying $\bv \cdot S_p(\bv) = 0$.
 These vectors define the {\em asymptotic directions} at $p$: the directions along which there is zero normal curvature \cite{stoker}.
-Assuming the Gaussian curvature is negative everywhere and the vectors defining these asymptotic directions vary smoothly with $p$, we can extend them to integral curves which give asymptotic coordinates on the manifold.
+Assuming the Gaussian curvature is negative everywhere and the vectors defining these asymptotic directions vary smoothly with $p$, we can extend them to integral curves which give asymptotic coordinates on the manifold \cite{hartman1951asymptotic-943,stoker}.
 We denote the asymptotic coordinates by $(u,v)$.
 These coordinates are not intrinsic to the surface, i.e. tied to material points, but rather they depend on the particular immersion $\br: \Omega \to \mathbb{R}^3$.

 From the defining property of the asymptotic coordinates $(u,v)$ we get